 The third strike will result in your YouTube channel being permanently removed.
 Again, the third strike has to be within the 90 day period of the first two strikes for this to happen.

 Even though the new rules have had a damning effect on the smaller channels, many believe the introduction of a new set of rules was necessary for YouTube to continue to be successful.
-It’s only natural for the company to update its user policy to a stricter one, given recent events.
+Given recent events, it’s only natural for the company to update its user policy to a stricter one.
 Here are some of the reasons why they are necessary: